quay/claircore/docs/concepts/matcher_architecture.md

 The provided IndexReport will be unpacked into a stream of IndexRecord structs.
 Each Matcher will evaluate each record in the stream and determine if the IndexRecord is vulnerable to a security advisory in their responsible databases.

 Once each Matcher returns the set of vulnerabities, LibVuln will merge the results into a VulnerabilityReport and return this to the client.

+## HTTP Resources

+"Remote matchers" may make HTTP requests during the matcher flow.
+These requests are time-bound and errors are not reported.
+The following are the URLs used.

+{{# injecturls matcher }}